200Puls/darksky-forecast-api/README.md

 * darksky-forecast-api is a Java library to access the [darksky.net](https://darksky.net) weather API.
 * MIT licene so feel free to do what you want with this.
 * The base library **darksky-forecast-api** has no dependencies besides Java 1.8.
-* You can pipe the response to you json framework of choice.
+* You can pipe the response to the **JSON framework** of choice.
 For Jackson users there is **darksky-forecast-api-jackson** to get the Forecast parsed as Java beans.
 This library includes the base library as dependency.

 Example usage for base library: